-Take courses that count towards meeting the required course minimum (unless exempted); each of these courses must be passed with a grade of B or better.
-(I)
+Take courses that count towards meeting the required course minimum (unless exempted); each of these courses must be passed with a grade of B- or better.
+(K)

-Take additional elective courses and seminars to complete at least 9 semester hours registration per semester (3 semester hours during summer if employed).
-(I)
+Take additional courses and seminars to complete at least 9 semester hours of registration per semester (3 semester hours during summer if employed).
+(K)

-Prepare a written report of research carried out during the Research Project, and have it approved by the Research Committee.
-Then submit the report to the Graduate Advisor no later than a week before the scheduled qualifying exam.
-Instead of the written report, the students can hand in a peer-reviewed paper that is in print, in press, submitted, or a draft.
-This latter option is strongly favored.
-(M,R,S)
+Prepare a written Research Report for the second-year research project, have it approved by the Research Committee, then submit it to the Graduate Advisor no later than a week before the scheduled qualifying exam.
+Instead of the report, it is strongly preferred that students hand in a peer-reviewed paper that is in print, in press, submitted, or a substantial draft.
+(D, O)

-Submit PhD Candidacy Sign-Off Sheet to Graduate Coordinator and apply for PhD candidacy during the summer semester.
-Receive salary promotion in September (beginning of third year) if PhD candidacy is complete and at least one paper has been submitted for publication.
-(T,W)
+Receive salary promotion in September (beginning of third year) if PhD candidacy is complete and at least one paper has been submitted for publication to a peer-reviewed journal.
+(U)

-- Third and Subsequent Years (for students going on for PhD)
+- Third and Subsequent Years (for students pursuing PhD degree)

 Have a one-on-one conversation with the Graduate Advisor during the first two weeks of the semester to make sure the student is comfortable with the chosen PhD Advisor, and that the Dissertation Research Project is progressing.

 Take dissertation classes (AST x99R, then x99W, where x may be 3, 6, or 9 depending on the situation).
 If x<9, the remaining hours will be seminar, organized courses and/or AST 391.
-(H, I, J, K)
+(J, K, L, M)